scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 | Interface ID | Place holder set to zero by SCMP sender                       |
 {: title="field values"}

-A border router is alerted of a Traceroute Request message through the ConsIngress or ConsEgress Router Alert flag in the hop field that describes the traversal of that router in a packet's path.
-Senders have to set these flags appropriately.
+A border router is alerted of a Traceroute Request message through the Ingress or Egress Router Alert flag set to 1 in the hop field that describes the traversal of that router in a packet's path (See [](#hopfld)).
 When such a packet is received, the border router SHOULD reply with a [Traceroute Reply message](#traceroute-reply).

 ### Traceroute Reply {#traceroute-reply}